 Too often I find that dealerships go to the trouble of selecting the best trainer or consultant.
 But then they pick and choose which pieces of advice to implement – as if it was the menu in a restaurant.
 Too many people want to pick and choose which recommendations they implement.
 That means they lose out.

-Today’s training consultant should be positioned as a partner – one selected from a selective process by the primary decision makers for the dealership.
-These decision makers may consist of the dealer principal, general manager, GSM and the BDC manager.
+Today’s training consultant should be positioned as a partner – one selected from a selective process by the primary decision-makers for the dealership.
+These decision-makers may consist of the dealer principal, general manager, GSM, and BDC manager.

 The initial selection categories may also include: